FilledStacks/dart_flutter_workshops/futures/01_what_is_a_future/instructions.md

 sum: 3
 ```

-This is a synchronous task.
+This is a *synchronous* task.
 Each line of code completes before moving to the next.
 Now, lets look at the `getWeather()` function.
 It has the type `Future`, How do you get an actual value from this function?
 The answer is ...
 Not like the code above 🤯

-## Your Turn
+## Your Turn: Asynchronous Functions

 For this example, lets just write it the wrong way 🙈 Under the code you added above call the `getWeather` future and print out the response similar to above.